Easy homemade Low Carb Coleslaw is a no-fail side dish that is always welcome at the dinner table.

 - Carefully cut the whole cabbage in half through the stem, then into quarters, also through the stem.

-- Turn each quarter 90 degrees and finely slice across to get thin strands.
+- Turn each quarter 90° and finely slice across to get thin strands.

 How Long Does Coleslaw Last?

 Coleslaw can be refrigerated for 3-4 days.
-If you are dressing it with mayonnaise, you’ll discover it does separate and gets watery and soggy.
-You can pour off the liquid and redress with more mayo if you desire.
+If you are dressing it with mayonnaise, you’ll discover it will separate so you can pour off the liquid and redress with more mayo if you desire.

 You won’t notice that issue so much with coleslaw dressed with vinaigrette.
 In fact, you’ll discover the flavors develop deliciously well!